 - (a) Open an internet browser.
-Latest versions of Chrome, Firefox, Safari, Edge or Opera are recommended. - (b) Go to BSIP website at https://investor.boardroomlimited.com - (c) Login your BSIP account with your registered email address and password. - [Note: If you do not have an account with BSIP, please sign-up/register with BSIP for free refer to process "Step 1: Register Online with BSIP" above.] - (d) Click "Meeting Event" and select "PETRONAS CHEMICALS GROUP BERHAD 26TH ANNUAL GENERAL MEETING" from the list of companies and click "Enter".
+Latest versions of Chrome, Firefox, Safari, Edge or Opera are recommended. - (b) Go to BSIP website at https://investor.boardroomlimited.com - (c) Login your BSIP account with your registered email address and password.
+[Note: If you do not have an account with BSIP, please sign-up/register with BSIP for free refer to process "Step 1: Register Online with BSIP" above.] - (d) Click "Meeting Event" and select "PETRONAS CHEMICALS GROUP BERHAD 26TH ANNUAL GENERAL MEETING" from the list of companies and click "Enter".

-By Shareholder and Corporate Holder By Nominees Company Select the Company that you are representing - for Corporate Account user only.
-Go to "PROXY" and click on "Submit eProxy Form".
-Click on "Submit eProxy Form" Enter your 9 digits CDS account number and number of securities held.
-Select your proxy/proxies appointment - either the Chairman of the meeting or individual named proxy/proxies.
-Read and accept the Terms and Conditions and click "Next".
-Enter the required particulars of your proxy/proxies.
-Indicate your voting instructions for each Resolution - FOR, AGAINST, ABSTAIN or DISCRETIONARY.
-If DISCRETIONARY is selected, your proxy/proxies will decide on your votes during poll at the meeting.
-Review and confirm your proxy/proxies appointment and click "Submit".
-Go to "PROXY" and click on "Submit eProxy Form".
-Click on "Download Excel Template" to download.
-Insert the appointment of proxy/proxies for each CDS account with the necessary data and voting instructions in the downloaded excel file template.
-Ensure inserted data is correct and orderly.
-Proceed to upload the duly completed excel file.
-Review and confirm your proxy/proxies appointment and click "Submit".
-Download or print the eProxy form as acknowledgement.
+By Shareholder and Corporate Holder

+Select the Company that you are representing - for Corporate Account user only.

+- Go to "PROXY" and click on "Submit eProxy Form". - Click on "Submit eProxy Form" - Enter your 9 digits CDS account number and number of securities held. - Select your proxy/proxies appointment either the Chairman of the meeting or individual named proxy/proxies. - Read and accept the Terms and Conditions and click "Next". - Enter the required particulars of your proxy/proxies. - Indicate your voting instructions for each Resolution FOR, AGAINST, ABSTAIN or DISCRETIONARY.
+If DISCRETIONARY is selected, your proxy/proxies will decide on your votes during poll at the meeting. - Review and confirm your proxy/proxies appointment and click "Submit". - Download or print the eProxy Form as acknowledgement.